-Some of you may know me fairly well.
-But maybe you don’t really “know” me.
-In fact, many people throughout my life have expressed, “Oh, that Dave Hull, he is such a good guy.
-He seems to have it all together.”
-However, the truth is I never had it all together, and I’ve not been very good in my life.
-Growing up, I was in a dysfunctional family dealing with the tug of war among my parents after their divorce.
+Growing up, I was in a dysfunctional family after my parents’ divorce.
 My sister and I lived among the alcoholism and abuse that my mother was dealing with.
-I despised my step-father, and basically came home every day and just shut myself alone in my room.
+I despised my step-father, and just shut myself alone in my room.
 My philosophy of life hinged upon finding some form of love.
-For me, I thought it was the perfect fairy tale relationship that could ease that pain.
-The problem was I became so fearful of rejection I could never approach any girl.
-I had this emotional personal battle raging inside me.
+For me, I thought it was the perfect fairy tale romance that could ease that pain.
+But I became so fearful of rejection I could never approach any girl.
 When things didn’t go right I began cursing God.
 I blamed him for my difficult life.
-Even though I maintained a good guy and happy image on the outside, I was very dark on the inside.
+Even though I maintained a good guy and happy image, I was very dark on the inside.
 Ultimately, it led to my rebellion in college.
 I had vowed never to drink alcohol in my life after seeing its effects on my family.
-But I ultimately entered the party life, and drinking became my escape and means to drown out my sorrow.
+But I ultimately entered the party life being a theater major, and drinking became my escape and means to drown out my sorrow.
 I also began indulging in pornography secretly.
-This led me onto to sexual immorality and womanizing.
-It all snowballed on me.
+This led to sexual immorality and womanizing.
 By the time I entered graduate school at Western Illinois University, I had hit rock bottom.
-I entertained suicidal thoughts in my mind.
-But just in the nick of time, Jesus found me as I sat alone in the cornfields of Macomb, IL.
+I entertained suicidal thoughts.
+Then just in the nick of time, Jesus found me as I sat alone in the cornfields of Macomb, IL.
 I began bible study with the UBF chapter there.
 Like Levi, I heard Jesus’ call to follow him immediately.
 He made me useful to his work right away.
 By my third worship service, I was already presiding.
-Within months I was fishing the campus and gave my first conference message at my first conference.
-My healing and change was incredibly amazing.
-If you ask me which one of these men I identify with the most, I can say all three.
-Seventeen years ago if you were to tell me that I would be here in a life of faith sharing God’s word on a Sunday in Chicago, I would say you’re crazy.
+Within months I was fishing on the campus and gave my first conference message at my first conference.
+Seventeen years ago if you were to tell me that I would be here in a life of faith sharing God’s word on a Sunday in Chicago, I would have said you’re crazy.
 But here I am.
 It is because Jesus came to heal me and called me as a servant to his kingdom.
 Praise Jesus, the healer of my life and soul.

 Today we learned that Jesus came to this world as the healer.
 He did not come to call the righteous, but sinners (that is, each of us) to repentance.
-Whether we are wretched, fearful, selfish, whatever kind of sinner we are, Jesus is willing to heal us if we come to him by faith.
-Let’s pray that we may put our trust in Jesus and follow him.
-Let’s pray that we can believe he has the power to heal us and all those we are praying to bring to his side.
+Whether we are leprous or paralyzed or selfish, whatever kind of sinner we are, Jesus is willing to help us.
+Let’s pray that we may come to Jesus by faith.
+Let’s spend time with him.
+Let’s experience his touch.
+May we come to our healer each and every day, so that we may all be healed gradually and live out our true purpose for God and His kingdom.